Q: When and where is Math Camp?

 Q: How much is Math Camp?

 A: Math Camp is $1,695 for residential students and $1,095 for non-residential students (whose permanent address is within a 50 mile radius of campus).
+This price includes room and board.

 Q: Am I eligible for financial assistance to cover the cost of Math Camp?